 The primary purpose of Falcon 9 is the Dragon spacecraft.
 First launched in December 2010, it is capable of delivering over 7,000 pounds of cargo to the International Space Station.
 More importantly, with the end of the Space Shuttle program and the limited capacity of the Soyuz spacecraft, it is now the only spacecraft capable of returning bulk cargo to Earth from the ISS.
 The capsule typically returns by splashing down in the Pacific off the coast of Baja California, Mexico.

 SpaceX currently conducts launches from Pad 40 at Cape Canaveral Air Force Station, Florida, and Pad 4E at Vandenberg Air Force Base, California.
 Their mission control center is located at their headquarters in Hawthorne.
-In December 2013, they entered negotiations to take over Pad 39A at Kennedy Space Center, where they plan to launch the Falcon Heavy heavy-lift rocket as well as their manned missions.
+In December 2013, they entered negotiations to take over the famed Pad 39A at Kennedy Space Center (the pad used by most Apollo and Space Shuttle missions), where they will launch all the Falcon Heavy heavy-lift rockets as well as their manned missions.
+Their inaugural Pad 39A launch was the CRS-10 mission delivering supplies to the International Space Station on 19 February 2017, which also marked their first daytime landing of a booster at their dry-land landing-zone.
 They are also building a launch center in Brownsville, Texas, with sights on conducting their commercial payload launches from there.